mathewnxwang/data_analysis_interview_tool/README.md

 # Intro

-This repo contains the code to run a Flask app locally where you can practice with AI powered data analyst interviews.
+This repo contains the code to run a Flask app locally where you can practice writing Python Pandas code to solve AI powered data analyst interviews.

 ### Problem